wlpdrpat/Excerpt-Thumbnail/README.md

 ---

+## Project history

+- Legacy inspiration: **Thumbnail For Excerpts** by **@radukn** on WordPress.org — https://wordpress.org/plugins/thumbnail-for-excerpts/
+- That plugin was **closed on June 16, 2022** and is not available for download (Guideline Violation per WordPress.org).
+- Since **2016**, Patrick Coleman has independently developed and maintained a version based on that plugin.
+- This repository (3.x) is a **clean redevelopment** using the WordPress Plugin Boilerplate, preserving expected legacy behavior while modernizing structure and security.

+---

 ## Coding standards

 All new code is documented with file headers and method docblocks.
 We aim to follow WordPress Coding Standards (WPCS).
 Local linting (optional):